 mappings as linked open data.

-state-of-the-art ontology alignment framework.
-Work with partners on generating
+alignments.
+Work with partners on generating and curating mappings

-to the GACS project with the AgroPortal alignment framework and become
+to the GACS project with the AgroPortal alignment framework and customize

 each partner (mainly INRA & CEFE) the outcomes of the use of ontologies,

 The project will have four uses

 AgroLD uses the OWL versions of multiple AgroPortal ontologies and rely on the

 AgroPortal Annotator web service to annotate more than 50 datasets.
 We will

 build a resource that bridges the gap between these references ontologies and

 LovInra: LovInra ontologies are

 not always interconnected one another (when relevant) therefore, we will